List of Two and a Half Men characters: Jake Harper

 Though mentioned often, Jake is absent throughout all of season 11.
 He is also featured (via archive footage) in a montage paying tribute to him in the fifth episode of season 12.
 He is mentioned in Season 12, as his grandmother nearly forgets about him when meeting Charlie's daughter and she temporarily disowns him, as it was made clear that she did love him.
 Jenny also sought to meet him.

 Angus T. Jones makes a cameo appearance reprising his role in the second half of the series finale in season 12, "Of Course He's Dead".
-Jake is passing through town and pays a visit to Alan and Walden.
+Las Vegas Jake is passing through town and pays a visit to Alan and Walden.
 He informs them that he is no longer in the army, has married a Japanese dancer, and is the stepfather to her two children.
 He also mentions that he became wealthy thanks to his wife and his uncle Charlie (who is revealed to be still alive) sent him a check for $250,000 along with a note that simply states "I'm alive".
 After a brief updating, including breaking the fourth wall to address the studio audience, Jake bids Alan, Walden, and Berta goodbye as he leaves the beach house to return to his Japanese family.
 Both his entrance and exit are followed by a long studio applause.